backstitch/backstitch.github.io/_posts/2015-05-17-organization.md

 [Top](#Top)<br />
 ## Support

-In the support tab you will find links to our API and widget documentation, as well as links back to this help document for future reference.
+In the support tab you will find links to our API and Widget documentation as well as links back to this help document for future reference.

 <div class="full zoomable"><img src="/images/organizations/support/documents.png"></div>

 Organization admins can submit support tickets with any comments, questions, or concerns and one of our team members will get back to them.